Picovoice/picovoice/sdk/android/README.md

 picovoice.delete();
 ```

-## How to Integrate Custom Model Files (.ppn and .rhn files)
+## Custom Model Integration

-To add a custom model to your Android application a couple of extra steps must be taken.
+To add custom models to your Android application a couple of extra steps must be taken.
 First, add your model file to the `/res/raw` folder.
 All resources are compressed when the build system creates an APK, so you will have to extract your file first before using it:

 ```java
 try (